tensor2023/Awesome-Computational-Imaging/compimg_book/chapters/Chapter05_Gaussian_Image/gaussian_image.md

 To address some of these issues, grid-based INRs like I-NGP [3] and NeuRBF [4] use multi-resolution feature grids to speed up training, but they still require large memory and are not suitable for real-time deployment.

 Recently, 3D Gaussian Splatting [5] has been proposed in the context of 3D scene reconstruction, providing fast and visually high-quality rendering by explicitly modeling 3D Gaussians.
-This work inspires the core idea of **GaussianImage**, which brings this approach to **2D image representation and compression**.
+This work inspires The Core Idea of **GaussianImage**, which brings this approach to **2D image representation and compression**.

 ---